phetsims/vector-addition/doc/model.md

 The _Equations_ screen has a couple of differences in how the student manipulates vectors:

-* Vectors are pre-populated on the scene; the student does not add and remove vectors.
+* Vectors are pre-populated on the graph; the student does not add and remove vectors.
-* Vectors can be moved directly on the scene, but their other properties (scale, rotation) must be changed using spinners.
+* Vectors can be moved directly, but xy-components, magnitude, and direction must be changed indirectly using spinners.